 They also offer additional security options like MFA and OAuth.
 To access the database, you must have a valid token or should go through an extra challenge.

-Flexibility: Cloud databases are more flexible than on-premise databases.
+8. Flexibility: Cloud databases are more flexible than on-premise databases.

+For example, AWS offers several traditional relational database options—Amazon Redshift, Postgres, MySQL, MariaDB, Oracle, and Microsoft SQL Server.
 Not to mention, you’re not limited to one database engine.
 You can use multiple database engines for different applications or workloads.

 This flexibility also extends to the way you access and manipulate your data.
 With a cloud database, you can use APIs, web-based consoles, or command-line interfaces to access your data.

 While achieving such flexibility isn’t impossible in on-premise databases, it’s more challenging and expensive.
 You only have a thin margin to experiment with.

 Startups can experiment with relational and NoSQL databases with little setup and cost.
 The cost of licenses and time saved from configuring databases can have significant benefits in the long run for the company.